 I made an online appointment.
 When will my credit/debit card be charged?

 Yes, if you book online, your card will be charged at the time you book.
-If there is a no-show or cancellation less than 24 hours, your floatation therapy will be charged for your session.
+If there is a no-show or cancellation less than 24 hours, your float or massage session will be charged.
 If you’d like to pay with cash or another way, just give us a call to book your session over the phone or in person.
 We are happy to take your reservation over the phone and will require a credit card to reserve your room.
 In this instance, your card will not be charged until after your session or in the case of a no-show or cancellation within 24 hours of your appointment.

 Should I arrive early for my floatation therapy session?

 Your floatation therapy session is 1-hour long.
 However, you should aim to arrive around 10-15 minutes beforehand to park, check in and shower before your floatation therapy session begins.
 If you’d like to take advantage of oxygen aromatherapy or have a CBD add-on prior to your float or massage, please arrive 30 minutes early.

 What effects does floatation therapy have on the mind?